 Fiber and Biopolymer Research Institute

-Brendan Kelly has been named a research assistant professor in Texas Tech’s Department of Plant and Soil Science, according to officials within the College of Agricultural Sciences and Natural Resources.
-He officially stepped into his new research post on Jan.
+Yang Hu, an expert in agricultural and biological engineering, has been named a research assistant professor in renewable bioproducts with Texas Tech’s Department of Plant and Soil Science, according to officials within the College of Agricultural Sciences and Natural Resources.
+He officially stepped into his new post on Dec.
 1.

 Texas Tech’s Fiber and Biopolymer Research Institute announced today (Aug.
 14) that a research project was awarded more than $470,000 in funding by the Wal-Mart Foundation.
 The study, titled “Foam Indigo Dyeing of Cotton Yarns: Machine Design and Process Control,” is aimed at reducing the amount of water, contaminants, time, labor, floor space and expense needed to apply indigo dye to denim yarns.